freenas/freenas-docs/userguide/sharing.rst

    +---------------------+----------------+----------+------------------------------------------------------------------------------------------------------------+

-When creating NFS shares, keep the following points in mind:
+When creating NFS shares, keep these points in mind:

 #.
 Clients will specify the :guilabel:`Path` when mounting the share.